MSCs: Characteristics, Advantages Over Other Stem Cells, & Applications

 MSCs, on the other hand, develop into muscle cells, bone cells, cartilage cells, fat cells, and more.
 They are making headlines in regenerative medicine, holding the promise for future treatments for many conditions.
 They are considered essential to the future of regenerative medicine for six reasons:

 - They are unspecialized cells with gene activation ability to differentiate into multiple cell types.

 - They are uniquely able to regenerate, allowing for multiple uses during treatment.

 - They can be manipulated outside of a living organism and under appropriate conditions to become several cell types.

 - They have the ability to regulate immune cells and functions.

 - They secrete multiple bioactive molecules to assist in the recovery of injured cells.

 - They remain in the sites of inflammation following the injury of tissue in the body.

 A Brief History of MSCs

 MSCs were discovered by Dr. Alexander Friedenstein in 1968 and the first one was isolated from the human body just six years later.
 Clinical trials involving MSCS started in 1995 and recently have grown tremendously.
-Currently there are over 300 registered clinical trials treating medical conditions such as, diabetes and spinal cord injuries.
-Pre-clinical research show the effects of them in both immune and non-immune diseases.
+Currently, there are over 300 registered clinical trials treating medical conditions such as diabetes and spinal cord injuries.
+Pre-clinical research shows the effects of them in both immune and non-immune diseases.
 In immune disorder therapy, they are powerful because they have the capacity to regulate the body’s defensive responses.
 In recent years, the research, clinical trials, and technology surrounding MSCs has generated a great amount of enthusiasm in both stem cells and regenerative medicine.